Rafael Tomoya Michita, PhD awarded a K99/R00 Pathway to Independence Award

 CAIRIBU Investigators at AUGS 2025

-See information and CAIRIBU affiliated investigators presenting at the upcoming American Urogynecologic Society (AUGS) on October 14-17, 2025 in Vancouver, Canada.
+See information and CAIRIBU affiliated investigators who presented at the 2025 American Urogynecologic Society (AUGS) meeting on October 14-17, 2025 in Vancouver, Canada.

 CAIRIBU Investigators at SBUR 2025

-See information and CAIRIBU affiliated investigators presenting at the upcoming Society for Basic Urologic Research (SBUR) on November 13-16, 2025 in Orlando, FL
+See information and CAIRIBU affiliated investigators who presented at the Society for Basic Urologic Research (SBUR) on November 13-16, 2025 in Orlando, FL

 CAIRIBU Investigators at the 2025 AUA Meeting